matrix-forge/matrix-forge/README.md

 - createLayer - a class that allows you to create layers of neural networks, where the user can define the number of nodes in a layer and the activation function for this layer.

-- Model - a class representing a neural network model, consisting of an input layer, one or more hidden layers and an output layer.
+- modelCreate - a class representing a neural network model, consisting of an input layer, one or more hidden layers and an output layer.

 - forwardPropagation - a class that performs forward propagation for a neural network model.